MicrosoftDocs/power-platform/power-platform/guidance/alm-accelerator/setup-deployment-user-profiles.md

 ---
-title: "Configure deployment profiles for the ALM Accelerator for Power Platform app | MicrosoftDocs"
+title: Configure deployment profiles
-description: "Deployment profiles direct the ALM Accelerator for Power Platform how to connect to your Azure DevOps organization and provide a default branching strategy for your solutions."
+description: Learn how to use deployment profiles to direct the ALM Accelerator for Power Platform how to connect to your Azure DevOps organization and to provide a default branching strategy for your solutions. ms.topic: conceptual ms.date: 04/10/2023 ms.subservice: guidance
 author: jenschristianschroder
-ms.topic: conceptual
-ms.date: 04/10/2023
-ms.subservice: guidance
 ms.author: jeschro
 ms.reviewer: sericks
+ms.custom: bap-template
 ---

-# Configure deployment profiles for the ALM Accelerator for Power Platform app
+# Configure deployment profiles

 Deployment profiles are linked to [deployment user settings](./setup-deployment-user-settings.md).
-The app uses deployment profiles to make decisions for the user on where and how to create branches and approvals for deployment as well as how to connect to your Azure DevOps projects and repositories.
+The ALM Accelerator app uses deployment profiles to make decisions for the user about where and how to create branches and approvals for deployment.
+It also uses them to know how to connect to your Azure DevOps projects and repositories.

-## Create deployment profiles by using the ALM Accelerator app
+## Create deployment profiles using the ALM Accelerator app

 1. Open the ALM Accelerator for Power Platform app.

-   - If the user has more than one deployment user setting shared with them, the app displays a drop-down list for the user to choose their experience.
+   - If you have more than one deployment user setting, select your experience in the list.
+Otherwise, the app uses a default setting.

-   - If a user only has one deployment user setting shared with them, the drop-down list to choose their experience isn't displayed.
-Instead, their default user setting is used by the app.

    - If no user setting is shared with the user, the app creates a new user deployment setting for the user and uses the default interface for the app.